Strawberryai/ProyectManager/README.md

 - Locate different projects on other folders or git
 - Adding a tool for scripting on the web
 - Support for scripting in javascript
-- Support for scripting in java
-- Support for scripting in kotlin

 ## Install dependencies